-You can also use water in place of the apple cider vinegar if you really don’t like the smell.
+You can also use peppermint or eucalyptus hydrosol, or even water in place of the apple cider vinegar if you really don’t like the smell.

 You can either use an already made essential oil blend for this homemade bug repellent blend or make your own bIend.

 If you’re using this spray on children, make sure that the essential oils that you use are kid safe.

 Plant Therapy’s Shield Me blend is safe for kids two-years-old and older.

 Plant Therapy also has a blend called Nature Shield that is safe for children over 10-years-old and adults.
 (It is no longer available on Amazon, but you can buy direct from https://www.planttherapy.com/).